Aviation Tours

 Explore outback Australia above ground & below

 Join us for our Lake Eyre & Opals Tour as we travel through three states on an Opal-hunting adventure.
-We fly to three different locations to discover Australia’s precious Black, unique Pineapple and well-known White Opals.
+We fly to different locations to discover Australia’s precious Black, unique Pineapple and well-known White Opals.
 You’ll venture deep underground to the places where opals are mined and even stay in an underground Hotel.
-Our flight also takes us to Broken Hill before flying over the spectacular Lake Eyre region, with a visit to the iconic Birdsville Hotel being a great way to round off this tour.
+Our flight also takes us to Broken Hill before flying over the spectacular Lake Eyre region, with a visit to the iconic Birdsville Hotel, and Charleville being a great way to round off this tour.

 Duration

-$750 single supplement (if applicable).
+$690 single supplement (if applicable).

 Departing